 There are a couple of shuttle services available.
 Probably the most affordable and convenient option is SDTJ Passport.
 They offer departures every half hour from 7 am-3 pm from San Ysidro Border Station.
 The shuttle drops you off on Avenida Revolucion in downtown Tijuana.
 There are return shuttles leaving downtown Tijuana every 2 hours from 11 am-7 pm.
 A one way ticket costs $6 and a round trip ticket costs $10.

 Parking in Tijuana

-One thing to remember when visiting Tijuana is that your US health insurance most likely won’t cover you while you’re in Mexico.
+One thing to remember when visiting Baja California is that your U.S. insurance most likely won’t cover you while you’re in Mexico.
 You may want to consider purchasing travel insurance for your trip.
-I like World Nomads.
-They can cover you in the event of theft, injury, or medical emergency.
-You can also check out my travel insurance page.
+It can cover you in the event of theft, injury, or medical emergency.

 If you end up falling in love with Tijuana and want to move there like I did, check out my guide: Moving to Tijuana as an American.